The Republic

 First Draft

-In our latest First Draft interview, we asked six writers to share the last great book recommendations the received.
+In our latest First Draft interview, we asked seven African writers, including Ike Anya and Nikki May, about the books on their bookshelves that might catch people by surprise.
 Here’s what they told us.
 Read More...

 Books